commercetools/commercetools-sunrise-java/GUIDELINES.md

 #####How do tests look like
 - Without running application (in Play 2.2.x is not every time possible).
 - No dependency injection should be necessary.

+###Utils
+Util classes hold common re-used methods among different classes.

+#####Take care of
+- Other util classes, if any.

+#####Patterns and rules
+- Final classes with static methods and private constructors.
+- No observable state changes.
+- No instance members.

+#####How do tests look like
+- Without running application.